tea-shaped/self-disclosure-model/single-task/README.md

 and import your csv's to your MySQL database.
 Further information on how this is done in the command line or in Python can be found [here](http://dlatk.wwbp.org/tutorials/tut_import_methods.html?highlight=importmethods).
 You should import your messages and labels in two separate MySQL tables.

-To check whether above operations have been successful, activate mysql by typing
+To check whether the above operations have been successful, activate mysql by typing

 ```bash
 mysql